 Recipe FAQs

-The leftovers keep well for up to four days in an airtight container on the counter.
-I keep them in a glass food storage container like this:
+These cookies keep well for up to four days in an airtight container on the counter.
+I keep them in a glass food storage container, as shown in the photo below.

-You can also refrigerate them in an airtight container for up to a week.
+For longer storage and up to a week, refrigerate them in an airtight container.
 Remove them from the fridge 30 minutes before serving.

 You can also freeze these cookies in freezer bags for up to three months.
 If layering them, separate the layers with wax paper.